dappros/ethora/README.md

 Your community can create NFTs, send Coins, chat & video message each other.

-It's like your own web3 social network, where everything is centered not around tokens and trading, but rather around people, their social profiles and conversations.
+It's like your own web3 social network, where everything isn't centered around crypto assets and buzzwords, but rather around people, their social profiles and conversations.

 We believe this a more organic and social, human friendly way to explore web3 and build communities together.

 Use our platform to create your own text-based metaverse, 2nd screen or simply a gamified community app.

+Many projects come to use Ethora engine so they can deliver their MVP quickly (within weeks).
+Most ofent they stay and keep using it, focusing on more important and unique things they deliver.

+We have built this engine so you can focus on your community and your web3 social economy mechanics, instead of spending months/years on building the foundation tech such as tokenization, messaging, API and web3 infrastructure.
+Enjoy and let us know if there is anything else you'd like added!

 ---